-- If an Employer Payroll Report, information return on paid dividends, on paid surplus by a cooperative, or on foreign dividends paid on is filed electronically, the deadline for electronic submittal is 5 Feb 2018.
+- If an Employer Payroll Report, information return on payments to recipients with limited tax liability, on paid dividends, on paid surplus by a cooperative, or on foreign dividends paid on is filed electronically, the deadline for electronic submittal is 4 Feb 2019.

 The deadline dates above refer to the date when the returns must arrive to the Tax Administration.
 If filed electronically, a return is deemed as filed successfully when the sender receives an acknowledgement-of-receipt message.
 If the deadline falls on Saturday, Sunday or other holiday, the due date is extended to the next business day, i.e. the submitted filing must arrive at the Tax Administration on that day.